nosachamos/formalizer/README.md

 Also, you may create [global validators](docs/global-validators.md) so that they accessible throughout your app.
 Doing so helps keep your code DRY and facilitates maintaining it.

 Finally, if you use [Material UI](https://material-ui.com/) you may like the fact Formalizer [integrates](docs/material-ui.md) with it.
-If you use some other UI framework, changes are you can tweak our [settings](docs/settings.md) to make to work with it.
+If you use some other UI framework, chances are you can tweak our [settings](docs/settings.md) to make it work with it.

 # Contributing